Always Be Professional When Meeting with DHS

 We also know that just because the social worker says that they’re not thinking of removal, they don’t think you did anything wrong, don’t assume that means you’re off the hook or that the allegation can’t be substantiated.
 Ultimately, that social worker is part of a broader team that makes decisions about your case, so it’s not just their call.

 Also, they may or may not be 100% with you, depending on what’s going on and what they’re trying to get done.
 So, for those reasons, just because they say they’re not interested in trying to jamb you up doesn’t mean they’re uninterested in trying to jamb you up, so you should be aware of that.
 This is an adversarial situation that, if you weren’t the one that called them, deal with accordingly.
 And that’s why you want a lawyer.
-You definitely, definitely want a lawyer.
+You want a lawyer.